Drusillas Zoo Park: Animals and attractions

 The adventure play area has swings, slides, and climbing walls, and has been separated into Go Bananas! for children under six and Go Wild! for older children.
-The indoor soft play centre includes a cafe selling drinks and snacks.
-An interactive maze, Eden's Eye, lets children discover different worlds, as helped along by a series of clues and mythical creatures.
+The indoor soft play centre includes a café selling drinks and snacks.
+An interactive maze, Mungo's Maze, lets children discover different worlds, as helped along by a series of clues and mythical creatures.

 Go Safari!

 Go Safari! is the biggest project ever undertaken by Drusillas, and represents a million pound investment for the Park.
 Taking over a year to prepare, the attraction opened in May 2017.

-In 2007 Drusillas Park introduced a permanent Thomas & Friends train ride after securing a long-term deal with HIT Entertainment.
+In 2007, Drusillas Park introduced a permanent Thomas & Friends train ride after securing a long-term deal with HIT Entertainment.
 The passenger train ran to and from Tidmouth Hault (now Mungo's Central Station) for 10 years, from Saturday 31 March 2007 until Sunday 8 January 2017, when the Thomas contract expired without being renewed.

 The Safari Express train replaced Thomas at the Park from Friday 31 March 2017, with two further rides replacing the Explorers Lagoon (The Flying Cheetahs and Hippopotobus) opening on Sunday 21 May 2017.
 Combined, these three new attractions are collectively known as Go Safari!

 Hello Kitty Secret Garden

 Drusillas Park had the first permanent Hello Kitty attraction in Europe: Hello Kitty Secret Garden, which replaced the old golf course in 2014.

 Hello Kitty Secret Garden included three specially designed children's rides: a Hello Kitty car ride, a tea cup ride and a "reach for the sky" hopper ride.

-In December 2021 Drusillas announced the end of the seven year partnership with Sanrio, and the closure of the Hello Kitty Secret Garden.
+In December 2021, Drusillas announced the end of the seven year partnership with Sanrio, and the closure of the Hello Kitty Secret Garden.